kwirk/eventgallery/admin/doc/readme.md

 - Facebook App Id

 	Specify a App Id for your Facebook application which is responsible for sharing the links to your images.
 Make sure the App is configured to work with your domain.
+The app need to have the permission photo_upload.

 - external cart link